 Although there was an uptick in acreages cultivated of 3.1 percent from 482.6 hectares in October 2021 to March 2022, to 497.9 hectares during October 2022 to March 2023, the production of pineapples declined by 40.7 percent to 503.3 thousand kilograms, from 849.1 thousand kilograms, during the same period.
 The increased rainfall which impacted the yield and size of pineapples, was the primary cause of this reduction in output.
-Contributing to the falling production levels reported was the decision of farmers to cultivate short term crops, instead of pineapples, in a bid to increase cash flow.
+Contributing to the falling production levels reported was the decision of farmers to cultivate short term crops, instead of pineapples, in a bid to increase cash flow six (6) months of fiscal 2023, from 674.6 thousand kilograms during the comparative period one year earlier.
+As farmers' increased their cultivation of short-term crops, the acreage allocated to the production of this fruit was reduced by 28.7 percent contributing to the decline in output.
+Moreover, unfavourable weather conditions, such as excessive rainfall, impacted the flowering and fruiting process and led to an increased incidence of anthracnose disease44.